Events

 Upcoming Events:

-EDITION Autumn Lecture 2024
+Autumn Lecture 2024

 Professor Dirk Van Hulle (Professor of Bibliography and Modern Book History, University of Oxford) – ‘Writers’ Libraries’